cfpb/sbl-frontend/README.md

    ```

-1. Make sure to `git pull` in each of the six directories to have the latest commits.
+5. Make sure to `git pull` in each of the six directories to have the latest commits.
-1. Create a `.env` based on the [ENV-GUIDE.md](./ENV-GUIDE.md).
+6. Create a `.env` based on the [ENV-GUIDE.md](./ENV-GUIDE.md).
-1. At the `sbl-frontend` command line, run `yarn start`.
+7. At the `sbl-frontend` command line, run `yarn start`.
 This script uses `docker-compose` to start up Docker containers of all of the project components (User management, API, Frontend) to get you up and running.
-1. At the `sbl-frontend` command line, run `yarn seed` to generate the necessary mock data in the backend systems.
+8. At the `sbl-frontend` command line, run `yarn seed` to generate the necessary mock data in the backend systems.

 ## Setting up your VS Code environment

 If you'll be using VS Code, be sure to:

 1. Open this `app/` dir in VS Code so that it's the workspace root.
 Otherwise imports may not work.
-1. Install this project's [suggested plugins](.vscode/extensions.json) (you should see a VS Code pop-up).
+2. Install this project's [suggested plugins](.vscode/extensions.json) (you should see a VS Code pop-up).
-1. Use the [workspace version of Typescript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) (you should see a VS Code pop-up).
-This is required and unfortunately [can't be automatically applied](https://stackoverflow.com/questions/74642723/how-do-i-force-vs-code-to-always-use-my-workspaces-version-of-typescript-for-al).
+3. Use the [workspace version of Typescript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) (you should see a VS Code pop-up).
+This is required and unfortunately [can&#39;t be automatically applied](https://stackoverflow.com/questions/74642723/how-do-i-force-vs-code-to-always-use-my-workspaces-version-of-typescript-for-al).

 ## Scripts